ldbecode/exercise-exquisite-corpse/README.md

 ##Also, one thing I love to do is sliding on the ice with my belly.
 It is so funny.
 ##Huddling my friends is also a cool thing because you know, damn, it's quite cold right there.
 ##Finally, showing to people the beautiful way I am walking.
 Because you know, I'm a superpinguinstar.

+##Then, after savoring that crunchy and tasty bite, I always feel ready to dive into the icy waters.
+##I love the rolling waves and the sound of icebergs cracking in the distance.
+##It gives me incredible energy for my next fishing adventure.